Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/partials.md

 Updates to a Partial are automatically reflected in all linked plugins.
 Use caution when updating Partials, as incorrect configurations (e.g., wrong Redis port) can disrupt multiple plugins.

-## Unlinking a Plugin from a Partial
+## Detaching a Partial from a Plugin

 To unlink a plugin from a Partial, update the plugin configuration and omit the partials key, as shown below: